ENIGMA: Evolutionary Non-Isometric Geometry Matching: Background

 \subsubsection{Basis.}

-A common choice of basis for these subspaces is given by the first $\redBasisSize_1, \redBasisSize_2$ eigenfunctions of the Laplace-Beltrami (LB) operator of each shape, such that smooth functions can be well approximated using a small number of coefficients and $\fmap_{12}$ is compact.
+The first $\redBasisSize_i$ eigenfunctions of the Laplace-Beltrami (LB) operator of $M_i$ are often used as the reduced basis $\redBasis_i$, such that smooth functions are well approximated using a small number of coefficients and $\fmap_{12}$ is compact.